alejandrojuria/tightbinder/paper.md

 designed to build Slater-Koster models, while the rest require specifying directly the hopping amplitudes.
-On top of that, they are usually oriented towards crystalline structures, lacking tools for the description of disorder. `tightbinder` provides all the standard functionality expected from a tight-binding code, focusing specifically on Slater-Koster models, which are used additionaly to describe realistic amorphous materials.
+On top of that, they are usually oriented towards crystalline structures, lacking tools for the description of disorder. `tightbinder` provides all the standard functionality expected from a tight-binding code, focusing specifically on Slater-Koster models, which can be used to describe realistic amorphous materials.
 It also provides tools for the topological characterization of solids, similar to those of $\mathbb{Z}_2Pack$ but integrated within the API.
 These features give the library its own identity within the landscape of tight-binding frameworks, not necessarily competing but providing alternative tools and a different perspective.